-You can expect to need about four hours per day for schoolwork (this includes time for math and science, which are not included in this coursebook).
+You can expect to need about four hours per day for schoolwork (one hour per day per subject: English, social studies, science, and math).
 For some of this time, your child will be able to work independently, and other times, they will need you to be fully involved.
 After a few weeks working together, you and your student can rethink your schedule and make any adjustments to help it be more productive and enjoyable.